-For the FYE2016, the Group has recorded a profit before tax of RM1.04 million as compared to a loss before taxation of RM1.70 million in the FYE2015.
-The profit before tax was mainly due to increase in revenue and cost saving measures implemented by the Group.
+For the FYE2017, the Group has recorded an increase in profit before tax of RM0.85 million as compared to profit before taxation of RM1.04 million in the FYE2016.
+The increase of profit before tax was mainly due to increase in revenue and cost saving measures implemented by the Group.